eam-group/2024-esmc-plet/lookups/README.md

 7. `gw_nutrients.csv` - This lookup table is from PLET online tool "Additional Reference Tables" > Table #7a.

+8. `lu.csv` - This lookup table was manually created to link the land use type specified by the user to the land use type specified by PLET.

-8. `runoff_nutrients.csv` - This lookup table is from PLET online tool "Additional Reference Tables" > Table #7.
+9. `runoff_nutrients.csv` - This lookup table is from PLET online tool "Additional Reference Tables" > Table #7.

-9. `usle.csv` - This lookup table is from STEPL tool > Support folder > "USLEbyLU.csv".
+10. `usle.csv` - This lookup table is from STEPL tool > Support folder > "USLEbyLU.csv".